Kwiatens/FloV3R/Instructions/List of All Parts.md

 | 470R Resistor (SMD 1206) | 1 | < $0.01 |
 | 3.3K Resistors (SMD 1206) | 2 | < $0.01 |
 | | | Total: ~140$ |

+For it to work you will need some long cables and at least two PS Eye cameras.
+We will talk about it a bit later so don't worry ;)

+Press [here](https://github.com/Kwiatens/FloV3R/blob/main/Instructions/FloV3R%20R1%20Headset%20PCB%20Guide.md) to move on!